Struggling when your child doesn’t listen? Learn why you need to follow through with consequences (and tips on standing your ground as a parent).

 No one wants to stop playing a game cut reading time short when her kids misbehave.
 But following through with what you say will get the message across that you mean your word.

 Your child will call your bluff if you don’t enforce the rules consistently and regularly.
 Any “punishment” doled out is an empty threat—another phrase you say that won’t bear any action.

-Following through with consequences reinforces the trust he places in you.
-While you may not win short-term favor, you’re gaining his long-term trust.
+Enforcing consequences reinforces the trust she places in you.
+While you may not win short-term favor, you’re gaining her long-term trust.